Last Updated: 5/21/22 | May 21st, 2022

-After months on the road, you find yourself back home and excited to resume old friendships.
+After months on the road, you’re finally home, excited to resume your old friendships.
 You plan dinners, get-togethers, and nights out.
-And, as some people fail to respond or show up, you begin realize an awful truth — while you were out exploring the world, your friends crept out the back door of your life.
+And, as people fail to respond or show up, you begin to realize an awful truth: while you were out exploring the world, some of your friends crept out the back door of your life.

 And, unlike you, they aren’t coming back.

-After being away for over six months, I came back to New York eager to reconnect with my friends.
-I missed their faces, stories, and presence.
-But, as most New Yorkers will tell you, friendships are often hard to maintain under the crushing pace of life even when you’re in the same city.
-Everyone moves a million miles a minute, there’s always an event to attend, and making time for each other is a constant battle of highly conflicting schedules.
+But, as most New Yorkers will tell you, friendships are often hard to maintain under the crushing pace of life in the big city.
+Everyone here moves a million miles a minute, there’s always an event to attend, and making time for each other is a constant battle of highly conflicting schedules.
 It’s a lot of hustling.

 “What are you doing two weeks from now?” is a common question in the city that never sleeps.